-Sources: U.S. Bureau of Transportation Statistics; TransStats data on international and domestic segment passengers, all carrier types; FAA's Air Traffic Activity System (ATADS).
+Sources: U.S. Bureau of Transportation Statistics; TransStats data on international and domestic segment passengers, all carrier types; FAA's Air Traffic Activity System (ATADS)

-There may not be a full recovery for business travel to 2019 levels; some companies have remained in remote operations and have cut back on trips between their own offices and facilities, relying instead on teleconferencing for regular meetings, leadership discussions, and professional training.
-Internal business travel makes up about 40 percent of corporate travel and it is not likely to resume quickly.
+There may not be a full recovery for business travel on commercial airlines to 2019 levels; some companies have remained in remote operations and have cut back on trips between their own offices and facilities, relying instead on teleconferencing for regular meetings, leadership discussions, and professional training.
+Internal business travel makes up approximately 40 percent of corporate travel and it is not likely to resume quickly.
 External business travel is more likely to increase in response to rising economic activity.
 International travel restrictions continue to suppress demand in these markets.

-While a significant portion of business travel during the pandemic was replaced by remote work and teleconferencing, the data suggests that some of the business travel migrated to private business jets as Figure 7.2 indicates.
-It is not known yet whether preferences for use of private aircraft will persist as the pandemic moderates and business travel resumes.
+While a significant portion of business travel during the pandemic was replaced by remote work and teleconferencing, especially travel on commercial airlines, the data suggests that some of this business travel migrated to private business jets as Figure 7.2 indicates.
+It is not yet known whether preferences for use of private aircraft will persist as the pandemic moderates and business travel resumes.